Atr-eus/TicTacToeJava/README.md

 ## Shortcomings

-- No encryption whatsoever.
+- No full-database encryption.
 The user accounts are not secure.
 - Prone to SQL injection.
 - Outdated GUI library is in use, and no styling is done, the interface is not pretty.

+## Possible Improvements

+- Switch to JavaFX.
+- Implement over-the-internet play.
+- Implement full-database encryption.

 ## Contribute